bobbui/json-logging-python/README.md

 Class | Description | Mandatory
 --- | --- | ---
-RequestAdapter | Helper class help to extract logging-relevant information from HTTP request object | no ResponseAdapter | Helper class help to extract logging-relevant information from HTTP response object | yes FrameworkConfigurator |  Class to perform logging configuration for given framework as needed | no AppRequestInstrumentationConfigurator | Class to perform request instrumentation logging configuration | no
+RequestAdapter | Helper class help to extract logging-relevant information from HTTP request object | yes ResponseAdapter | Helper class help to extract logging-relevant information from HTTP response object | yes FrameworkConfigurator |  Class to perform logging configuration for given framework as needed | no AppRequestInstrumentationConfigurator | Class to perform request instrumentation logging configuration | no